 - Frameworks are updated constantly with enhancements and patches to protect your site from security threats

-- Framework helps to organise and manage resources better
+- Framework helps to organize and manage resources better

 - Frameworks with large user bases are likely more stable

-The above benefits gives enough reasons to choose a framework rather than using raw PHP to create your web application.
-CodeIgniter, Symfony, Laravel, and Yii are some of the popular PHP frameworks available in market.
-In this tutorial series we have chosen Laravel as the framework of our choice.
-Rest of the tutorial we discuss only about Laravel.
+The above benefits give enough reasons to choose a framework rather than using raw PHP to create your web application.
+CodeIgniter, Symfony, Laravel, and Yii are some of the popular PHP frameworks available in the market.
+In this tutorial series, we have chosen Laravel as the framework of our choice.
+Rest of the tutorial we discuss only Laravel.

 3. What is Composer?